-The Company's randomized and open-label, registration-eligible study of HONEDRA® in Japan for the treatment of CLI has shown strong results to date.
+The Company's randomized and open-label, registration-eligible study of HONEDRA® in Japan for the treatment of CLI has shown positive results to date.
 The initial responses observed in the subjects who have reached an endpoint in this open label study are consistent with a positive therapeutic effect and safety profile as reported by previously published clinical trials in Japan.
-The study's enrollment continues to be slowed by the COVID-19 pandemic's impact in Japan, however, the Company is encouraged by the patient pre-screening pipeline and continues to make progress towards study completion, the exact date of which is impossible to predict given the continuing impact of COVID-19 on clinical trials like ours in Japan.
-While the final outcome of the trial will depend on all data from all subjects, data, to date, are very encouraging.
+The study's enrollment continues to be curtailed by the COVID-19 pandemic's impact in Japan; however, the Company is encouraged by the patient pre-screening pipeline and, despite the continually extending States of Emergency in Japan announced by the Japanese government, continues to make progress, albeit slowly, towards study completion, the exact date of which is impossible to predict given the continuing impact of COVID-19 on clinical trials like ours in Japan.